moestreicher2010/Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump Box Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- Workstation (my IP)

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Workstation (my IP) and Jump Box Provisioner.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Which machine did you allow to access your ELK VM? ##Jump Box Provisioner IP: 10.1.0.4 via SSH port 22
+- What was its IP address?

 A summary of the access policies in place can be found in the table below.